dimforge/nphysics.org/docs/nphysics_testbed.md

 # The nphysics testbed
 The **nphysics_testbed2d** and **nphysic_testbed3d** crates provide pure-Rust, WASM-compatible, tools for displaying and interacting easily with a physical scene.
 They are based on the [kiss3d](https://crates.io/crates/kiss3d) graphics engine.
 Basically, all you have to do is setup your physics `World`, and then call `Testbed::new(world).run()` to obtain a fully-functional windowed application with 2D or 3D display of every colliders on your `World`.
-This application will allow some controls like starting/stopping/pausing the simulation, and grabbing an object with the mouse.
+This application allows some controls like starting/stopping/pausing the simulation, and grabbing an object with the mouse.

 !!!
 Note
     All the interactive demos from this website have been built using those testbeds.
-Their source codes can be found on the [examples2d](https://github.com/rustsim/nphysics/tree/master/examples2d) and [examples3d](https://github.com/rustsim/nphysics/tree/master/examples3d) of the **nphysics** repository.
+The source code of those demos can be found on the [examples2d](https://github.com/rustsim/nphysics/tree/master/examples2d) and [examples3d](https://github.com/rustsim/nphysics/tree/master/examples3d) of the **nphysics** github repository.

 In this chapter we will describe an example of the setup of a 3D physical scene with a pile of boxes.
 This scene will then be displayed and simulated using the **nphysics_testbed3d** crate.
 The full code can be found [on github](https://github.com/rustsim/nphysics/blob/master/examples3d/boxes3.rs).
 The end-result corresponds to the 3D [Stack of boxes](/demo_boxes3/) demo.
 The code for 2D analogous of this demo can be found [on github](https://github.com/rustsim/nphysics/blob/master/examples2d/boxes2.rs) which corresponds to the 2D [Stack of boxes](/demo_boxes2/) demo.